When to Restring Your Tennis Racquet: A Guide for Serious Players

 Play three times a week?
 Restring three times a year.
 Play five times a week?
 Five restrings annually.
 It's simple, easy to remember, and gives you a solid baseline.

-Of course, this is a starting point, not gospel.
-String tension loss, playing style, and the type of strings you use all affect how quickly your setup degrades.
+This is a starting point, not gospel.
+String tension loss, playing style, and string type all affect how quickly your setup degrades.
+But if you've never had a restring schedule before, this rule is the right place to start.

 But if you've invested in a quality frame because you care about your game, letting your strings go dead undermines everything that racquet was designed to do.